nikolay-pshenichny/Resume/resume.md

 Design and development of the INscribe Digital distribution platform (SOA based application for electronic book delivery) that was built from ground up in order to replace previously used distribution solution.

-  - Installed and configured Continuous Integration Infrastructure;
-  - Developed UI (RIA, Flex/ActionScript, IoC, Dependency Injection);
+  - Developed UI (RIA, Flex/ActionScript, IoC, Dependency Injection, cross-browser compatibility);
   - Back-end development, including database schema changes;
   - Designed and implemented a software solution for long-running data migration operations;
   - Developed build/deployment scripts for some parts of the system (Ant, MSBuild, PowerShell);
   - Developed reports (SQL Server Reporting Services);
+  - Installed and configured Continuous Integration Infrastructure;

-Customization and adaptation of the in-house media distribution platform for the electronic book market.
+Customization and adaptation of the in-house media distribution platform for the electronic books market.

   - Customized UI to allow users from different portals see customized views;
   - Created UI themes to represent different portals;